Congratulations - you have completed .

 Question 18 Explanation:

-The Supreme Court has direct authority to hear cases regarding conflicts between the states themselves.
-They also hear cases involving issues regarding diplomats from other nations.
+The Supreme Court has has original jurisdiction over suits between two or more states.
+They also hear cases regarding issues with diplomats from other nations.
 All other federal cases only come before the Supreme Court as a result of the appeals process through the lower courts.

 What happens when a higher federal court opts not to hear an appeal?